Tutorial: Build a Simple VR Unity Game

 Modify Roll-a-ball for VR

-The Unity Game window shows the image corresponding to the left eye buffer.
-If you are using the PC SDK, the Health and Safety Warning appears before the game is rendered in your headset; press any key to continue past it.
+Enter Play mode by pressing the play button, and note that the Game view now shows the image rendered in two distorted and stereoscopic views as illustrated below.
+If you are using the PC SDK, you will see the Health and Safety Warning appear over the game; press any key to continue past it.

 - Save your scene and project before building your application.